 1957 - "Seven Wonders" playing as the Le Garde Twins pass by during the Hollywood Christmas Parade.
 Thanks to a contributor named "film" for posting the photo from the Bob Morgan collection on Cinema Treasures.

-1958 - Another look at the Warner during the "7 Wonders of the World" run.
+1958 - Another look at the Warner during the "Seven Wonders of the World" run.
 It's a photo from the Historic Hollywood Photographs site, their #HB-270.

 1958 - "South Seas Adventure" had a 71 week run beginning October 1, 1958.
 Thanks to Noirish Los Angeles contributor Ethereal Reality for finding the photo on eBay.
 It's on his Noirish post # 52046.
 The neon on the vertical would alternate between "Cinerama" and "Warner."

 1959 - Looking east east on Hollywood Blvd. toward the Academy Theatre (later called the Holly) and, down beyond Wilcox, the Warner.
-The Warner is running "South Seas Adventure" in three strip Cinerama.
+The Warner was running the three-strip Cinerama production "South Seas Adventure."
 It's a photo from the collection of Sean Ault.
 Thanks, Sean!

 1960 / 1961 - "World's Greatest Attraction" Thanks to Alison Martino for posting this colorful view from the Richard Wojcik collection on the non-public Facebook group Mid Century Modern.
-The Warner is doing a revival run of "This Is Cinerama" which ran for 22 weeks beginning November 2, 1960.
+The Warner was doing a revival run of "This Is Cinerama," which ran for 22 weeks beginning November 2, 1960.

 1961 - A lovely look west with the Cinerama neon lit on the vertical.
 This is one of over 800 images in the great book "The Story of Hollywood: An Illustrated History" by Gregory Paul Williams, available on Amazon.
 This photo is on page 321.
 There's a preview of the book to browse on Google Books